miguelgfierro/sciblog/README.md

 In a browser put the link: [http://localhost:8000/admin/](http://localhost:8000/admin/)

 The panel will ask you to add username and password.
-Once you are in django dashboard you can start to add content to your blog.
+Once you are in Django dashboard you can start adding content to your blog.

 To work with disqus comments you have to get your `DISQUS_API_KEY` and `DISQUS_WEBSITE_SHORTNAME`.
 They can be obtained https://disqus.com/api/applications/